About Me / Frequently Asked Questions

 FAQ: Performing card magic changed your life?

-Yes.
+Indeed it did.
 For one thing, my Myers-Briggs Type Indicator went from Introvert to Extrovert.

 FAQ: How long have you been a street performer?